 Grill fruit for something different.

-Make your cookout even more extraordinary with grilled fruit.
-From pineapples to watermelon, grilled fruit packs a caramelized sweetness and simply looks stunning.
-Top with a scoop of frozen yogurt (or your favorite non-dairy alternative) for a lighter alternative to classic cookout desserts like pie and cobbler.
-Grilled fruit isn't just for dessert — toss grilled peaches with crisp arugula opens in a new tab for a refreshing side dish.
+Make your cookout pop with grilled fruit.
+From pineapples to watermelon, grilled fruit brings forth a caramelized sweetness and looks great, too.
+Top with a scoop of frozen yogurt (or favorite nondairy alternative) for a lighter alternative to classic cookout desserts like pie and cobbler.
+Grilled fruit isn't just for dessert either — toss grilled peaches with crisp arugula opens in a new tab for a refreshing side dish.